mfsiat/notes/php_laravel/database_related.md

 - By using factories we can easily test data for our app based on the model.
 In factory we can use another class like **Faker** to generate fake data.

+- We can also say that we define the data that needs to be created for database testing on factories.

+## Migrate and Seed

+- we can use migration and seed together.

+- just add the --seed flag after the migration.